Elastic recoil detection: Main assumptions in physical concepts of Back scattering spectrometry

 Physical concepts that are highly important in interpretation of forward recoil spectrum are depth profile, energy straggling, and multiple scattering.
-These concepts are described in detail in the following sections :
+These concepts are described in detail in the following sections:

-Depth profile and Resolution analysis
+Depth profile and resolution analysis

 A key parameter that characterizes recoil spectrometry is the depth resolution.
 This parameter is defined as the ability of an analytical technique to measure a variation in atomic distribution as a function of depth in a sample layer.

-In terms of low energy forward recoil spectrometry, hydrogen and deuterium depth profiling can be expressed in a mathematical notation.
+In terms of low energy forward recoil spectrometry, hydrogen and deuterium depth profiling can be expressed in the following mathematical notation: